shilpeegupta14/ProfileSwipeApp/README.md

 3. Photo Carousel for each profile with photo indicators
 4. Profile Details View
 5. Matches Page
-6. Undo My last swipe
+6. Undo My last swipe display for 3 Second time-period
 7. Profile Boost UI: Premium upgrade modal with gradient effects
 8. It's a Match UI
 9. Empty State UI - No more profile screens with refresh